 Hmm.
 I woke to the knowledge that I'd been further bitten in the night in the Bunkhouse.
 My fellow dossers were still out cold so I quietly grabbed my stuff and headed for the Kitchen.
 It was raining steadily as I exited and the midges had taken shelter in the shed where my bike as.
 I had to spend a few seconds attaching some stuff, run out into the rain to escape them and then head in again to attach more stuff.
 Eventually it was done and it was a blessed relief to jump on the bike and pedal off.

 It lasted most of the way up Loch Maree but eventually eased off on the climb past Slattadale.
 More HT memories...
 The descent to Gairloch was a hoot, I overtook a car at one point, that's how good it was!
-For a change I went straight through Gairloch as I had plenty of food and energy.
+As usual I rode through Gairloch to the Mountain Coffee house by the campsite.
+The scones here are particularly fine!
 The road climbs a fair bit after here and then descends to Poolewe.
 The HT did seem like a distant memory but passing through here I recalled my meeting with Ricky Cotter, going into the shop (and the loo) and the relief at exiting Fisherfield.
 And the rain which was torrential but today the sun was now shining.

 The coast road from Poolewe to Ledmore is a cracker, particularly if you are on a motorcycle.
 Even on a bike its good - lots of ups and downs to be sure but this adds to the fun and the scenery is just fantastic.
 I was pushing on along here for no other reason than I can.
 As I approached the Corrieshellach gorge I decided to take a punt on another go at the short cut I'd tried on my August trip coming from the other side.